LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 				+ TODO: server also needs to save the seq number, which should be invisible to client
 				+ TODO: For PUTREQ_LARGE, assign seq to meta.seq instead of seq_hdr.seq
 				+ TODO: For PUTREQ_LARGE_RECIR, set meta.seq = seq_hdr.seq
-				+ TODO: For DELREQ, we maintain a small set of recently-deleted keys and the corresponding seq numbers
-					* TODO: We only need to check seq of deleted set for EVICT packets: if evict.seq<=delete.seq, treat it as deleted; otherwise, perform the EVICT packet and remove it from the deleted set
 		* Stage 2: savedseq, lock
 			- For PUTREQ/DELREQ/PUTREQ_RECIR/DELREQ_RECIR, if iskeymatch=1, try_update_savedseq: if seq<=savedseq, directly send back response; otherwise, update vallen and value before sending back response
 			- TODO: For PUTREQ_POP/DELREQ_POP, set_and_get_savedseq: set savedseq as embedded one, get old savedseq for possible eviction